k-karina-n/conference-ex-2/README.md

 # Virtual Conference [ Dev Exercise #2 ]

 3-page website to register for a virtual conference with a CRUD admin panel.
+Built with [HALT Stack](https://haltstack.dev/)

 ## Getting Started
 These instructions will give you a copy of the project and running on your local machine for development and testing purposes.